Tejassv/Tejassv/README.md

 - 💬 Ask me about python development
 - 📫 How to reach me: instagram
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm a coder
+- ⚡ Fun fact: I'm a coder.
 -->